davan690/r-for-news-data/README.md

 It'll be a short history of digital newspapers, an overview of where to find newspaper data, and some tutorials mostly using R.

 I would love to have contributors and have made it open source.

+Licence:

+CC-0: do what you want with it.
+For example, I think it would be great if someone took the basic content, but rewrote it for another language.
+Or just took some bits and reused them.